tarikjaber/Bulk-URL-Opener/README.md

 to be inserted.
 If you type `bu demo3 hello world` in the flow box then `%s` will be replaced with "hello world".

 **Default Search Queries**: You can have a "default" search by adding a `query: <default search>` key-value pair to a tab group.
-For example, in the group `demo3` below, all sites with `%s` will be replaced with "test" if the search query entered in the flow box is empty.
+For example, in the group `demo3` below, all sites with `%s` will be replaced with "test" if no search term is provided.

 ```yaml
 - name: demo3